Skip to main content

 Coroutines are like setting a reminder on your phone.
 Instead of constantly thinking “Do I need to check the enemy distance?”, you set a reminder to check it every 100 milliseconds or so.

-đŸ€” When to Use This: Perfect for things like enemy AI checks, resource gathering, or any logic that doesn’t need split-second precision.
+Use Cases: Enemy AI checks, resource gathering, or any logic that doesn’t need frame-perfect precision.

 private void Start() {